vsolovyov/blog/content/migrations.md

 harder.
 Sadly, it's a very common pitfall in Django-land, and I heard that RoR is pretty much the same.

-I'm personally using a simple tool called [Nomad](https://pypi.org/project/nomad/).
+I personally use a simple tool called [Nomad](https://pypi.org/project/nomad/).
 I think any tool that supports plain SQL migrations, has dependencies between migrations and doesn't require to write downgrades would be acceptable.